cidrblock/docker_swagger_editor/README.md

 ### Docker swagger editor

 This repository serves as a jump start for building APIs using swagger, swagger editor, and swagger codegen.
-It is currently set up to build a python flask project.

-Included:

-- A dockerfile to build a containerized version of the swagger editor that has automatic file saving enabled
-- A codegen shell script that will convert a swagger file to a skeleton python/flash project.
+Swagger editor is pulled from https://github.com/swagger-api/swagger-editor.
+The index.html file is patched to enable automatic saving of the swagger file as it is edited.

+A simple flask python script serves as the backend api which both serves the swagger file and saves it.

 ### Build the container